idiscipulo/Emily/README.md

 # Emily

 ### Overview
-Emily is server-side software designed to allow access to common web-based services via sms messaging.
+Emily is server-side software designed to allow access to common data driven services via sms messaging.

 ### Background
 Named after the sms-based AI in Tower of God, Emily is the spritual succesor to MapChat, a program I helped develop for MLH Desert Hacks 2017.
 Currently the two programs perform similar functions; however, Emily has been rewritten from scratch.
 Starting fresh allowed me to design a more flexible architechture for Emily, supporting further growth.